asifyet/https-github.com-wikimedia-mediawiki-vendor/twig/twig/doc/advanced.rst

 define tags, filters, tests, operators, global variables, functions, and node visitors.

+Creating an extension also makes for a better separation of code that is executed at compilation time and code needed at runtime.
+As such, it makes your code faster.

 Most of the time, it is useful to create a single extension for your project, to host all the specific tags and filters you want to add to Twig.